Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 The Tower of Babel!

-So, let's put this together as _**If the Tower of Babel hadn't been destroyed, Humanity would have gone mad**_.
+So, let's put this together as _**If the Tower of Babel hadn't been destroyed, the entire Bureaucracy would have gone mad**_.
 The Crew may or may not know the details of this, but everybody knows that this had to happen, so it's still in everybody's mind.

 As usual with Fate Core and Ronin Time Bureaucrats, the players are free to invoke this Aspect for any reason, including giving themselves a role in that crisis.
 As usual, they may do it at any time during play.